-Other sources of bursts include application pauses and channel allocation mechanisms.
-Appendix B describes the treatment of channel allocation systems.
-If the application pauses (stops reading or writing data) for some fraction of one RTT, state-of-the-art TCP catches up to the earlier window size by sending a burst of data at the full sender interface rate.
-To fill such a network with a realistic application, the network has to be able to tolerate interface rate bursts from the data sender large enough to cover application pauses.
+Additional sources of bursts include TCP's initial window [RFC6928], application pauses, channel allocation mechanisms and network devices that schedule ACKs.
+Appendix B describes these last two items.
+If the application pauses (stops reading or writing data) for some fraction of an RTT, many TCP implementations catch up to their earlier window size by sending a burst of data at the full sender interface rate.
+To fill a network with a realistic application, the network has to be able to tolerate sender interface rate bursts large enough to restore the prior window following application pauses.

-Although the interface rate bursts are typically smaller than the last burst of a slowstart, they are at a higher data rate so they potentially exercise queues at arbitrary points along the front path from the data sender up to and including the queue at the dominant bottleneck.
-There is no model for how frequent or what sizes of sender rate bursts should be tolerated.
+Although the sender interface rate bursts are typically smaller than the last burst of a slowstart, they are at a higher IP rate so they potentially exercise queues at arbitrary points along the front path from the data sender up to and including the queue at the dominant bottleneck.
+There is no model for how frequent or what sizes of sender rate bursts the network should tolerate.

-To verify that a path can meet a Target Transport Performance, it is necessary to independently confirm that the path can tolerate bursts in the dimensions that can be caused by these mechanisms.
-Three cases are likely to be sufficient:
+In conclusion, to verify that a path can meet a Target Transport Performance, it is necessary to independently confirm that the path can tolerate bursts at the scales that can be caused by these mechanisms.
+Three cases are believed to be sufficient:

-- o Slowstart bursts sufficient to get connections started properly. - o Frequent sender interface rate bursts that are small enough where they can be assumed not to significantly affect packet delivery statistics.
-(Implicitly derated by limiting the burst size). - o Infrequent sender interface rate full target_window_size bursts that might affect the packet delivery statistics.
-(Target_run_length may be derated).
+- o Two level slowstart bursts sufficient to get connections started properly. - Ubiquitous sender interface rate bursts caused by efficiency algorithms.
+We assume 4 packet bursts to be the most common case, since it matches the effects of delayed ACK during slowstart.
+These bursts should be assumed not to significantly affect packet transfer statistics. - o Infrequent sender interface rate bursts that are full target_window_size.
+Target_run_length may be derated for these large fast bursts.